csWaldo/spcwizard/README.md

 Add models to the rule by clicking *Add* and selecting one or multiple .qc files from your model source files in **content/csgo**.

 The stub .qc settings are populated by the first model you add to a rule but you can also edit them manually.

+---

+When you are happy with your rules, press save to write a spcombinerules.txt and all its associated stub .qcs.
+You can give the rule file any name but SPC will **only** read the file called **spcombinerules.txt**.
+It might also be a good idea to keep a backup of your rule file as it may get overwritten when the game updates.